Sort roles and run the game with this role’s mechanics handled automatically.Try the Game Companion

 How This Role Interacts With Others

-Citizens are your unwitting accomplices.
-You need them to misidentify you as Mafia and act on that conviction.
-The irony is that the sharper the Citizen, the more likely they are to catch your planted "tells" — because your tells are designed to mimic real Mafia behavior.
+Villagers are your unwitting accomplices.
+You need them to misidentify you as a Werewolf and act on that conviction.
+The irony is that the sharper the Villager, the more likely they are to catch your planted "tells" — because your tells are designed to mimic real Werewolf behavior.
 Your ideal target is the analytical player who notices contradictions and reads them as guilt.
 They'll build your case for you.

-The Mafia benefits from your existence whether they know your role or not.
-If the town votes you out, they've spent a day vote on a non-Mafia player — a mislynch that brings the Mafia closer to parity.
-If the town refuses to vote for you because they suspect a Jester, the resulting hesitation slows all their decisions, which also helps the Mafia.
+The Werewolves benefit from your existence whether they know your role or not.
+If the town votes you out, they've spent a day vote on a non-Werewolf player — a misvote that brings the Werewolves closer to parity.
+If the town refuses to vote because they suspect a Jester, the resulting hesitation slows all their decisions, which also helps the Werewolves.
 You're a chaos agent, and chaos favors the informed minority.

 The Hunter is your biggest threat.
-If the Hunter dies and uses their revenge shot on you, you don't win — the Hunter's kill is not a town vote.
+If the Hunter is eliminated and uses their revenge shot on you, you don't win — the Hunter's shot is not a town vote.
 Avoid being the single most suspicious person at the table when a Hunter might be about to die.
 You want to be second-most suspicious: enough to get voted out in a deliberate decision, not enough to draw a panic shot.
 It's a narrow band, and it requires reading the table very carefully.

 Calibrating Your Performance